maskjelly/whiteye.in/src/content/blog/adding-new-post.md

 ## macOS <3 :

-macOS is a Unix-based operating system that is specifically designed for Apple's hardware.
-It comes with a native package manager called Homebrew, which makes it easy to install and manage programming tools and dependencies.
-Additionally, macOS is known for its stability and ease of use, making it a popular choice among developers.
+As i previously have mentioned of me being an OG MacOS user , i really like Homebrew and how easy and comfortable it made for me to code and not run into issues i didnt create .
+Also considering how long its battery lasts really is impressive and definately something i very highly recommed .

 ## Linux (Arch and Ubuntu specially) ->>

-Linux is a free and open-source operating system that is highly customizable and flexible.
-It also comes with a native package manager called APT, which makes it easy to install and manage programming tools and dependencies.
-While Linux may have a steeper learning curve than macOS, it offers more control and customization options, making it a popular choice among power users and developers.
+Linux is a free and open-source operating system that is highly customizable and flexible , and with that it also comes with a native package manager called APT, which makes it easy to install and manage programming tools and dependencies.
+Although it have a steeper learning curve than macOS, it offers more control and customization options, making it a popular choice among power users and developers.

 ### SUMMARY